mbbu/sample_management_system/README.md

 ## HOW TO RUN THE API ##
 ***1.Clone the repository and move into the project directory***

+> While here, locally checkout a new branch and pull from origin develop to update the code.
 ```
 >> git clone https://github.com/mbbu/sample_management_system.git
 >> cd sample_management_system